 The 4READ instruction is also supported in QPI mode.
 When QPI mode is enabled, the number of dummy clocks is configured by the "Set Read Parameters (C0h)" instruction to accommodate a wide range of applications with different needs for either maximum Fast Read frequency or minimum data access latency.
-Depending on the Read Parameter Bits P [5:4] setting, the number of dummy clocks can be configured as either 4,6, 8 or 10.
-The default number of dummy clocks upon power up or after a Reset instruction is 2.
+Depending on the Read Parameter Bits P [5:4] setting, the number of dummy clocks can be configured.
 In QPI mode, the "Continuous Read Mode" bits M7- 0 are also considered as dummy clocks.
 In the default setting, the data output will follow the Continuous Read Mode bits immediately.